top of page

 While your salsa is simmering on the stove it is time to prepare your canning equipment.

-Fill your water bath canner half full with water and place it on the stove on low to begin heating.
+Fill your boiling water bath canner half full with water and place it on the stove on low to begin heating.
 Do not let it get too hot, just warm it up.

-Gather your ladle, jar lifter, lid lifter, chopsticks, clean cloth, and any other needed supplies for canning.
+Gather your ladle, jar lifter, chopsticks, clean cloth, and any other needed supplies for canning.

 Filling and Processing Jars of Party Salsa:

-Fill the jars leaving 1/2-inch headspace.
+Using a jar funnel, fill the pint jars leaving 1/2-inch headspace.

 Use a chopstick to remove any air bubbles.